mark-maher-moris/geo_pilot_sdk/README.md

 **Error**: Hydration mismatch warnings
 **Solution**: The SDK includes proper SSR handling.
 If you still see warnings, ensure you're using the latest version.

+### Detailed Troubleshooting

+For comprehensive troubleshooting steps, see our [Troubleshooting Guide](./TROUBLESHOOTING.md).

 ## Support